Title

 The Philippine Law establishes the DOJ Board of Claims for Victims of Unjust Detention and Violent Crimes, which grants compensation to individuals who were unjustly accused, convicted, imprisoned, or detained, as well as victims of violent crimes, with a maximum compensation amount of P10,000.00 or reimbursement for expenses directly related to the injury, and funding for the Act is sourced from various government funds and fees.

-The Board of Claims is composed of one chairman and two members appointed by the Secretary of the Department of Justice.
+It is composed of one (1) chairman and two (2) members, all appointed by the Secretary of the Department of Justice.

-The Board can receive, evaluate, process, and investigate claims, conduct hearings, grant or deny claims, deputize government agencies, and promulgate implementing rules and regulations.
+It can receive, evaluate, process, and investigate applications; conduct an independent administrative hearing and resolve applications; deputize government agencies to implement its functions; and promulgate rules and regulations.

-Persons unjustly accused, convicted, and imprisoned but later acquitted; those unjustly detained and released without charges; victims of arbitrary or illegal detention under a final court judgment; and victims of violent crimes as defined including rape and offenses with serious injury or death.
+Claims may be filed by (1) persons unjustly accused, convicted, and imprisoned but later released by judgment of acquittal; (2) persons unjustly detained and released without being charged; (3) victims of arbitrary or illegal detention by authorities under a final judgment of the court; and (4) victims of violent crimes.

-Compensation is based on the number of months of imprisonment or detention, with each fraction counted as one month, with a maximum of P1,000 per month.
+Compensation is based on the number of months of imprisonment or detention, with every fraction considered one month, subject to the statutory ceiling of P1,000.00 per month.

-Claims must be filed within six (6) months after release from detention or imprisonment or from the date the victim suffered damage or injury; otherwise, the claim is waived.
+A claimant must file within six (6) months after release from imprisonment/detention or after the victim suffered damage/injury; otherwise the claim is deemed waived.

-The Board shall resolve claims within thirty (30) working days after filing the application.
+The Board must resolve the claim within thirty (30) working days after filing of the application.

-Yes, an aggrieved claimant may appeal to the Secretary of Justice within fifteen (15) days from receipt of the Board's resolution, and the Secretary's decision is final and executory.
+Yes.
+An aggrieved claimant may appeal within fifteen (15) days from receipt of the Board’s resolution to the Secretary of Justice, whose decision is final and executory.

 Analyze Cases Smarter, Faster